AdobeDocs/marketo-learn.en/help/tutorial-inherited-instance/develop-an-instance-governance-guide.md

 # Develop an instance governance guide with documentation

 As you step into a legacy [!DNL Marketo Engage] instance, it often comes with the challenge of lacking up-to-date functional and technical documentation.
 As an administrator, establishing guidelines to ensure proper instance governance is a core responsibility that you cannot overlook.
-It is one of the critical strategies to [drive efficiency when you work in an established Marketo Engage instace](https://nation.marketo.com/t5/champion-program-blogs/3-tips-to-increase-your-efficiency-in-an-inherited-instance/ba-p/247582).This step-by-step tutorial sourced from [!DNL Adobe Marketo Champion], Nick Hajdin, will guide you through this process to outline your instance setup, document your primary operational programs, and maintain a [!DNL changelog] to enforce a strict governance policy.
+It is one of the critical strategies to [drive efficiency as you work in an established Marketo Engage instace](https://nation.marketo.com/t5/champion-program-blogs/3-tips-to-increase-your-efficiency-in-an-inherited-instance/ba-p/247582).
+This step-by-step tutorial sourced from [!DNL Adobe Marketo Champion], Nick Hajdin, will guide you through this process to outline your instance setup, document your primary operational programs, and maintain a [!DNL changelog] to enforce a strict governance policy.

 ## Why develop an instance governance guide & documentation for your inherited instance?